unnus/unnus/content/medical/unique-healthcare-mission-statement-2020-guide-examples.md

 **How We Do It (Mission Statement):** To educate and adjust as many families as possible back toward optimal health through natural chiropractic care.

+## Pharmacy mission statement

+PharmaPlus (ex)

+**How We Do It (Mission Statement):** To improve everyone's comfort and well-being by providing the most convenient pharmaceutical services for patients.

+***

+FFA Drugs (ex)

+**How We Do It (Mission Statement):** To increase patients accessibility to pharmaceutical drugs by provide quality products at the most affordable price.

+## Nursing home mission statement

+Lively Clam (ex)

+**How We Do It (Mission Statement):** To leave a legacy of excellence by helping seniors lead comfortable lives and achieve independence.

+***

+Nostalgic Homes (ex)

+**How We Do It (Mission Statement):** We're here to create authentic atmosphere where residents feel right at home.

+## Hospice mission statement

+Light Places Hospice (ex)

+**How We Do It (Mission Statement):** We don’t know if there is life after death.
+But we know there is life before death.
+And this is where we come in.
+We provide patients seamless experience in their ending journey.
+We aim to honor the patients' dignity and empower them in their hardest time.

+***

+Right Moments Hospice (ex)

+**How We Do It (Mission Statement):** It was never about the end, it's about the current moment.
+We're here to enable patients live their life to its fullest, experience love and what it means to be understood during hardships.

 ## What is a mission statement in healthcare?

 A mission statement in healthcare is a short statement that summarizes the commitments of your hospital or practice to achieve a higher vision.